Do Not Begin Without a Blessing: The Ordination of Kathryn Jay

 • Board Listening Presence: Michael Armstrong: (510) 219-3847 michaelarmstrong2494@comcast.net

-• Rev. Marcus Liefert (Minister) will return in August.
+• Rev. Marcus Liefert (Minister) meetings by appointment on Tuesdays, Wednesdays and Thursdays.
 Email: revmarcus@uucb.org

 • Bryan Baker (Director of Music): in person Thursdays and Sunday mornings, and remotely Fridays.
 Email: bryan.baker@uucb.org

-• Janae Heard (Office Administrator): On vacation July 22 – 26.
+• Janae Heard (Office Administrator): in office Tuesdays and Thursdays 11-5.
 Works remotely M-W-F. Email: janae@uucb.org

 • Charis Domador (Connections Coordinator) works remotely M-F. Email: connections@uucb.org